tahaafzal5/the-rust-programming-language/Notes.md

 ### Associated Functions
 * All functions within an `impl` block are called associated functions since they're associated with the type names after `impl`.
 * We can define associated functions that don't have `self` as their first parameter (and thus not methods) because they don't need an instance of the type to work with.
-* Associated functions that aren't methods are often used for constructors that will use a new instance of the struct.
+* Associated functions that aren't methods are often used for constructors that will use a create instance of the struct.

 # Chapter 6